Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

             # replace this "/home/programs/gromacs/bin" with the path to the GROMACS you want to use.

     _New in v1.1.1_

-`interval` (Default = 1)
-:     The offset from which to choose frames from each trajectory file.
-For example, an interval of 2 will pull
-      every 2nd frame beginning at startframe and ending less than or equal to endframe.

 `netcdf` (Default = 0)
 :     Specifies whether or not to use NetCDF trajectories internally rather than writing temporary ASCII trajectory